Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

 #### Add defining attributes

 > [Info] You have to select at least one defining attribute to create a variant set.
-You can only select attributes as defining attributes, that are neither multilingual nor multi-scope and assigned to the selected attribute set.
+You can only select attributes as defining attributes, that are neither multilingual nor multi-channel and assigned to the selected attribute set.

 1. In the *Defining attributes* box click the ![Add](/Assets/Icons/Plus01.png "[Add]") button.
 This button is only displayed when an attribute set is selected.
   The *Add defining attributes* view is displayed.